jbowdre/runtimeterror/content/posts/the-slash-page-scoop/index.md

 > *My collection of [slash pages](https://slashpages.net).*

-While I'm at it, I'd like for the posts themselves to be listed in alphabetical order rather than sorted by date.
-So here's how the rest of my existing `archive.html` partial template handles displaying posts:
+While I'm at it, I'd like for the slash pages themselves to be listed in alphabetical order rather than sorted by date (like everything else on the site).
+The rest of my `layouts/partials/archive.html` already handles a few different ways of displaying lists of content:

 ```jinja-html
 # torchlight! {"lineNumbers":true}